Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 **Displaying multiple subplots in a single figure**

 With the data split into seasons and y-axis range defined we can now continue to plot data from all four seasons the same figure.
-We will start by creating a figure containing four subplits in a 2x2 panel using Matplotlib’s `subplots()` function.
-In the `subplots()` function the user can specify how many rows and columns of plots they want to have in their figure.
+We will start by creating a figure containing four subplots in a 2x2 panel using Matplotlib’s `subplots()` function.
+In the `subplots()` function, the user can specify how many rows and columns of plots they want to have in their figure.
 We can also specify the size of our figure with `figsize()` parameter that takes the `width` and `height` values (in inches) as input.

 ```python